Wix vs Shopify — Which is Better?

 • Provide a way for users to consent to use of non-essential cookies on your site before they are run.

-Generally speaking, hosted website builders like Wix and Shopify let you manage the first three requirements easily enough — but not the fourth one.
+Generally speaking, I’ve found that hosted website builders like Wix and Shopify let you manage the first three requirements easily enough — but not the fourth one.

 However, unlike many of its competitors, Wix actually handles cookie consent pretty well — a built-in cookie consent banner lets you block cookies for quite a few popular marketing products before they are dropped (Facebook pixel, Google Analytics etc.) and even lets you block custom code being run without consent too.